lucjaulmes/ompss_fault_tolerance_benchmarks/README.md

 5. D. Chasapis et al., “PARSECSs: Evaluating the Impact of Task Parallelism in the PARSEC Benchmark Suite,” ACM Transactions on Architecture and Code Optimization, vol. 12, no. 4, pp. 41:1–41:22, Dec.
 2015.

 </small>

+### Licensing

+All codes are under their original license.
+This repository does not own any of the code and does not provide any warranties.
+Code written that is not part of any benchmark (under `nx_catch_tdg/`, `libcatchroi/`) is under LGPL v3.